Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-07-06-Softmax-Regression.md

 	 * @param dxTerms       A device pointer to be populated with derivative terms corresponding to the first feature "x"
 	 * @param dyTerms       A device pointer to be populated with derivative terms corresponding to the first feature "y"
 	 * @param devWeights    A device pointer to the parameter weights (Theta's) at the current iteration, float2 x numClasses
-	 * @param numPoints     The total number of points being classified, for bounds checking with maximum thread index
+	 * @param numPoints     The total number of points per class, for bounds checking with maximum thread index
 	 * @param classNum      The class number for which the derivative is being calculated.
 	 * @param numClasses    THe total number of classes in the model **/